jayantgulati/AWS-Three-Tier-Architecture-CloudFormation/README.md

 3- Now go to cloudformation upload the mainstack.yaml and create the cloudformation template.

 4- Once the template is created go to cloudfront and paste the cloudfront distribution id in the browser.
+You will see a word-press application is created.

 5- Check all the AWS Services which are created.

+6- Delete the stack as it may incur changes for few services like ALB , NAT Gateway, EC2 Instances , RDS , EFS.